 Indirect volunteering is ideal for people who would like to volunteer at Hospice and cannot do direct support.
 We ask that people who have lost someone in the last year participate in indirect volunteering.
 It is our observation that when we are grieving, self-care is essential.
 Giving our emotional support to someone else at this time can be overwhelming.

-To be considered for a Volunteer position, please create an Account with Better Impact and fill out a Volunter Application Form Here.
+To be considered for a Volunteer position, please fill out a Volunteer Application Form Here.